MelB-tran/CodeLearning/Frameworks/vue/learningvue.md

 ```
 ### computed fields
 needs to be added as separate group ``computed:{}`` where each field is syntax like ``nameofcomputedfield(){ calculation }``

+## Communicating events
+a component can tell its parent (root instance) that an event has occurred and send data along with the notification!